sumanthvrao/container-orchestrator/README.md

-# container_orchestration
+# Container Orchestrator

-A container orchestrator that can perform load balancing, fault tolerance, and auto-scaling.
-Built using python.
+A demo website built on top of a container orchestrator that can perform load balancing, is fault tolerance, and can auto-scale based on parameters.